Skip to main content

 34 mentions Positive Neutral Negative

-The game's stability is widely criticized, with numerous reports of bugs, glitches, and issues with achievements that hinder gameplay.
+The game's stability is widely criticized, with numerous reports of bugs, glitches, and issues related to achievements that hinder gameplay.
 Players frequently experience game-breaking bugs, frustrating UI problems, and slow loading times, which detract from the overall experience.
-While some users report minor glitches, the consensus is that the game is plagued by significant stability issues that can disrupt progress and enjoyment.
+While some users noted minor glitches, the consensus is that the game is plagued by significant stability issues that can disrupt progress and enjoyment.

 • “This game is buggy like hell.”